Daniel Caesar: 2025–present: Son of Spergy

-Caesar's music is influenced by soul and gospel.
+Inspirations and artistry

+Caesar's stage name derives from a combination of the Roman dictator Julius Caesar and the biblical figure Daniel, showing recognition to the topics he explores through his music.
 His music draws from his childhood experiences and integrates them with R&B and electronics, while his lyrics explore subjects of religion, philosophy and unrequited love.
 In his music, he often references concepts of philosophy.
-His singing voice reshapes itself on each track, often veering into a hushed, introspective lilting style.
+Caesar heavily influenced by soul and gospel, his singing voice reshapes itself on each track, often veering into a hushed, introspective lilting style.
 According to Caesar, "In my religious surroundings growing up, the point is to be still, to direct as little attention to yourself as possible and instead, direct all attention to what you’re saying.
 Now, it’s kind of the opposite."
-Caesar cites Frank Ocean, Kanye West, Beyoncé, and The Doors frontman Jim Morrison as musical and stylistic inspirations.
+Caesar cites Frank Ocean, D’Angelo, Kanye West, Beyoncé, Stevie Wonder, and The Doors frontman Jim Morrison as musical and stylistic inspirations.

 Caesar works in close collaboration with producers Matthew Burnett and Jordan Evans, with whom he co-founded his independent label, Golden Child Recordings, and has co-produced almost all of his music with since 2015.
 Caesar is also part of an informal collaborative of Toronto-based musicians and songwriters that includes River Tiber, BadBadNotGood, and Charlotte Day Wilson, among others.

-Controversy

-In April 2018, Caesar retweeted and then deleted tweets from conservative Candace Owens.
-He noted that he did not want to "martyr" for the tweets and that people should hear opposing arguments.
-He later clarified his comments and apologized for any misunderstandings.

-Also in April 2018, Caesar did not credit Jeremy Passion's "Lemonade" for lyrics to his song "Best Part" (with H.E.R.).
+Personal life

-In March 2019, Caesar defended his friend Julieanna Goddard via an Instagram live stream.
-Goddard had been criticized for her insensitive comments on race, particularly those regarding black women.
-Caesar came to her defense, asking why some black people were "being so mean," and called call out culture overly sensitive.
-His comments were received negatively by some on social media.
-Caesar later apologized for the way he gave his opinions, saying: "I was talking down to you guys.
-I apologize for how I expressed my idea, [t]here was no one there to challenge my ideas.
-That’s also dangerous.
-That’s why it’s tyrannical... that is where I went wrong.
-I believe in what I said.
-A real man can admit when he’s wrong.
-I can admit when I’m wrong."
+In March 2019, Caesar received backlash for defending his friend Julieanna Goddard via an Instagram live stream.
+Goddard had been criticized for her racist comments on Black people, particularly those regarding Black women.
+He later apologized for his comments.